bob-obringer/monorepo/public-packages/posthog-nextjs/readme.md

 ## TODO:

 This is very crude for now.
-It just removes some setup boilerplate.
+It just removes some setup boilerplate for new projects.
 I will be adding more features as I need them.